BleakNarratives/riffusion-live-wrapper/GOVERNANCE.md

 * **Output Ownership:** All generated content belongs to the creator

 ## 4. Audit and Review
-Code available for security audit by Anthropic's team prior to any deployment decision.
+Code available for security audit by Riffusion's team prior to any deployment decision.